KMBO19MCCO/Solution-for-Equations/README.md

 # Solution-for-Equations
-There are 4 solutions for quadratic, cubis and quartic equations
+There are 4 solutions for quadratic, cubiс and quartic equations